What Are Window Infills

-Not very attractive in my opinion
+This example is not very attractive in my opinion

-Finishing up with painted infills is often a consequence of not having eaves and/or increasing ceiling height without considering window size (an easy thing to miss if you are building for the first time)
+Finishing up with painted infills like this is often a consequence of not having eaves and/or increasing ceiling height without considering window size (an easy thing to miss if you are building for the first time)

 if you don’t like them make sure you check the builders elevation drawings carefully.

 Basically these are much cheaper for the builder than a brick infill as they save both the cost of a lintel and the brickwork.

 They also make the construction of the required brick articulation joints for the builder simpler (see Brick Articulation Joints )

 - They can look better if you make them a feature.
 I once designed a house with painted infills at each gable end of the house.
 My solution was to use overlapping planks (painted cement sheets) rather than a single panel, and was quite pleased with the look.This approach could be used if you only realises you have infills late in the building process as you could nail them directly over the existing board.